 The Commons

-In addition to gardens located throughout the 4.8 acres, Wilmot Botanical Gardens boasts large, green expanses, perfect for picnics, lounging or enjoying the gardens sights and sounds.
+In addition to the eight specialty gardens located throughout the 4.8 acres, Wilmot Botanical Gardens boasts large, green expanses, perfect for picnics, lounging or enjoying the gardens sights and sounds.
 The Commons, a large lawn located centrally in the gardens, provides an ideal vantage point for enjoying the surrounding foliage and trees, including the Hippocratic Garden and a large portion of the camellia collection.

 Lifestyle Garden and Track